 How Technology Can Play a Healthy Role

-Teletherapy is a burgeoning field that will only continue to grow as the broader telemedicine industry flourishes.
+Breakthrough online therapy is a burgeoning field, which will surely expand and flourish as the telemedicine industry does.
 The technological limitations that exist in many households across the country will still exist, however.
-For families who are fortunate to have broadband connection and internet-ready devices, remote and distance therapy will be a significant resource to access the services of school counselors and therapists.
+For families who are fortunate to have broadband connection and internet-ready devices, online therapy will be a significant resource to access the services of school counselors and therapists.

 There are several teletherapy tools out there (see some examples for both adults and teens here, here, and here), but it is also important to remember the broader goals of mental health therapy during isolating times as well: to socialize and interact with others.
 Social media tools can also help with face-to-face contact in this regard.
 Using FaceTime, Zoom, and TikTok to interact with peers may be preferred over simple audio or textual interactions.

-Regardless of a school’s or household’s approach with virtual learning, what’s important to pay attention to in the coming months are the virtual resources that will replace other aspects typically provided by the structure and resources of physical schooling.
-One of those resources is access to therapy and mental health resources for students.
+Regardless of a school’s or household’s approach with online learning, what’s important to pay attention to in the coming months are the virtual resources that will replace other aspects typically provided by the structure and resources of physical schooling.
+One of those resources is access to virtual therapy and counseling for students.
 In the absence of physical schooling, households and all education stakeholders must find ways to supplement households with the necessary tools and guidance that play a role beyond just learning and curriculum.
 From physical activity to mental health counseling, it will take a communal effort to provide the nation’s students with the resources they need to thrive in remote and virtual environments.

 Visit GoGuardian's Distance Learning hub for resources to support your schools during closures.